Singular blocks of restricted sl3

 \end{prop} Again, using the structure of the Vermas given earlier gives:

-This determines the composition structure of the projectives in the weight-graded category.
+This determines the composition series of the projectives as $G_1T$-modules.
 Figures~\ref{Pgamma}, \ref{Pmu} and \ref{Plambda} display these structures, where a double circle represents a composition factor of multiplicity two and so on, and we have written $\alpha$ instead of $L(\alpha)$.
-The coloured diamonds join the composition factors of a term in the Verma filtration of $P(\alpha)$, blue, orange and teal diamonds are $M(\lambda)$, $M(\gamma)$ and $M(\mu)$ respectively.
+The coloured diamonds join the composition factors of a term in the Verma filtration of $P(\alpha)$, blue, orange and teal diamonds are shifts of $Z(\lambda)$, $Z(\gamma)$ and $Z(\mu)$ respectively.